rouven0/DCC-Controller-Android-App/README.md

 ## Important notes
 For now, only the *CBUS-Console* is working beacuse:
-- Controller Tab doesn't work for now (will be added later)
+- The controller Tab doesn't work for now.
+Only the Layout is already made (will be updated and extended later)
-- Interactive Layout and menu buttons are still hardcoded
+- The interactive Layout and menu buttons are still hardcoded.

 ## How it works
 *Your train-controlling unit and the android device must be connected with the same Network*

-Via a local network, the app is sending and receiving CBUS frames that will be processed later The console automatically builds frames using the *CBUS computer interface protocol*
+Via a local network, the app is sending and receiving CBUS frames that will be processed later.
+The console automatically builds frames using the *CBUS computer interface protocol.*